Clotrimazole treats fungal skin infections, such as athlete's foot.

 - Store in a cool, dry place, away from direct heat and light.

 Important information about all medicines

 This preparation is for use on the skin only.
 If someone swallows some of it, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Canesten® Cream; Bayer plc, The electronic Medicines Compendium.
-Dated October 2013.
+Manufacturer's PIL, Canesten® Dermatological Spray; Bayer plc, The electronic Medicines Compendium.
+Dated April 2021.